ultral/ultral.github.io/life/remote-work-en.md

 # 4. Create a schedule & follow it

-Work shouldn't spend all the time on working.
+You shouldn’t spend all time working.
 If you work from home you have 3 additional hours: 2 commute hours & 1 hour for lunch.
 It's extremely easy to waste that time like a couch potato.
-Unfortunately, in the future, it will be hard to cut down coach potato.
-It's better to prevent.
-You can invest free time into something fundamental: [learn foreign language](http://www.goncharov.xyz/life/how-to-english-en.html), gain six-pack abs, create old school PC from scratch, read a book, create a pet project.
+Unfortunately, in the future, it will be hard to rid of bad habits.
+It's better to prevent it.
+You can invest free time into something fundamental: [learn a foreign language](http://www.goncharov.xyz/life/how-to-english-en.html), gain six-pack abs, create old school PC from scratch, read a book, create a pet project.
 You should plan time for that activity & make some preparations:
 1. Move everything out of your mind.
 2. Create contexts.
 3. Write down everything.